FredHutch/easybuild-life-sciences/docs/r.md

 ```

 ### Install BioConductor Package
-BioConductor packages are released and updated with R releases.
-Each release of Bioconductor is developed to work with a
-speicific version of R. BiocManager is part of fhR, and BiocManaager will only install packages which match the
+BioConductor packages are released and updated in step with R releases.
+Each release of Bioconductor matches a specific version of R. BiocManager is installed in fhR.
+BiocManager will only install libraries that match the release version of BioConductor.
+When working with an older R version, you need to know the Bioconductor version that matches.
+Search the older releases of libraries that match the Bioconductor release.
-version of BioCondutor.
-If you attempt to install a mismatch version module you will get an error.
-When working with
-a version of R that is not current check the version BiocManager.

 | R Version | Bioconductor Version |
 |---|---|